KoalaXiong/NeocortexCompanion/replit.md

   - Layout flows in columns: fill top to bottom, then move to next column
   - Bubbles with same keywords grouped together first, then conversation sequence
   - Applied to both "Create Bubbles" and "Recreate Bubbles" functionality
+  - Replaced floating "+" button with Grid align button for organizing manually moved bubbles
+  - Align function reorganizes all bubbles into optimal grid layout with proper sizing

 - **January 16, 2025**: Moved category selection dropdown to keyword area
   - Category selection dropdown now positioned next to keyword input for better workflow